mrichburg/dai5_EDA_case_study/README.md

 (bool / numerical / categorical / object (str))

-* give snippet or example of each type

 ## Was a lot of data missing?
 (If so, what did you do to handle it?)